-While traditional broadcast is slowly dying, online stream media services are rising.
+While traditional broadcast media is slowly dying, online streaming services are only rising.

 |What service is available?||Streaming||Streaming|

 |What content is available?||TV shows and movies||TV shows and movies|

 |How to buy||Click here for full details||Not available in Australia without a VPN|

 |Hardware||Smart TV, desktop, gaming console or mobile device||Smart TV, desktop, gaming console or mobile device|

 |Maximum streaming sessions||Depends on plan (up to four streams)||One device per plan|